mirsella/malloc/README.md

 # bonus :

 - Manage the use of your malloc in a multi-threaded program (so to be “thread safe” using the pthread lib).
-- log to /tmp/malloc (defined in header). dprintf and strerror used as part of bonuses.
+- log to /tmp/malloc (defined in header). dprintf and strerror used as part of bonuses, but don't work on school computers, so a fallback is used.
 - show_alloc_mem_asciidump() and show_alloc_mem_hexdump() functions
 - calloc, reallocarray, functions + simple tester
 - “Defragment” the freed memory.